 Rent is typically due on the first day of the month, regardless of whether this is a weekend or holiday, unless different terms are specified in the lease or rental agreement.
 For example, a Texas rental agreement may provide that the rent will be due on the next business day if the first of the month or other specified rent due date falls on a weekend or holiday.

 Unless otherwise agreed to in the lease or rental agreement, rent is considered late the day after it is due.
-For example, if the tenant does not pay rent that is due on the first of the month, the landlord can start the eviction process on the second.
+For example, if the tenant does not pay rent that is due on the first of the month, the second of the month is the first day of being late.

-If the landlord does not send notice to the tenant about owing rent before sending the tenant a Notice to Vacate, then the only option that will be available to the tenant in the Notice to Vacate is to move out.
+If the landlord does not send notice to the tenant about owing rent before sending the tenant a notice to vacate, then the only option that will be available to the tenant is to move out.

-Under Texas property laws (Tex.
+Under Texas law (Tex.
 Prop.
-Code Ann. § 92.019), a landlord must provide at least a one-day grace period before charging a tenant late fee.
-But under state law, there is no grace period before a landlord can give a tenant an eviction notice for failure to pay rent.
-This means that a landlord can give a tenant an eviction notice the day after rent is due).
+Code Ann. § 92.019), a landlord must provide at least a two-day grace period before charging a tenant late fee.
+But under state law, there is no grace period before a landlord can give a tenant notice to vacate for failure to pay rent.
+(This means that a landlord can give a tenant the notice to vacate the day after rent is due.)

-If the tenant has the option to pay rent, then the notice must also include a statement that the tenant has three days to either pay the rent due and owing or move out.
+If the tenant has the option to pay rent, then the notice must also include a statement that the tenant has three days to either pay the rent due or move out.

 If an eviction notice is missing key information, such as the time and date the tenant must be moved out of the rental unit, then the eviction notice will not be considered valid and the three days' notice will not start.
 The landlord would then have to give a new notice to the tenant, restarting the three-day timeline, and the notice would have to include all of the information listed above.

-Landlords in Texas have four options for serving a Notice to Vacate under Tex.
-Prop.
-Code Ann. §24.005(f):
+Landlords in Texas have four options for serving a notice to vacate under Texas Property Code sections 24.005(f)-(f-2):

 If the landlord does not serve the notice properly, then the landlord must create a new notice and start the process over.
 The three days' notice will not be in effect until the landlord serves the tenant in one of the ways listed above.

-What happens next depends on the tenant’s response to the eviction notice:
+What happens next depends on the tenant’s response to the notice to vacate:

 The landlord must successfully win the forcible detainer case in the court before an officer of the law can legally take possession of the property.
-It is very important that landlords do not engage in "self-help" practices (such as changing the locks or shutting off the utilities) and that they follow the procedures for filing the forcible detainer complaint.
+It is very important that landlords do not engage in "self-help" practices (such as changing the locks or shutting off the utilities) (Tex.
+Prop.
+Code Ann. § 92.0081), and that they follow the procedures for filing the forcible detainer complaint.